ethereumdegen/bevy_mesh_terrain/readme.md

 ### Initial Thoughts
 see https://github.com/bevyengine/bevy/blob/main/examples/shader/shader_material.rs

-1.  the lag is due to needing LOD on faraway chunks.
-When chunks are going to build or rebuild, they need an LOD level.
-Lod level of 0 is full res.
-Higher level makes the mesh more and more decimated .

 ### Small bugs

-Need to improve the way chunks are stitched together at their bounds.... hmmm
+Need to improve the way chunks are stitched together at their bounds at lower LOD levels.... thats a tricky one.
+ ***  Maybe do not 'decimate' near the bounds when doing LOD. !!